hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-intro.md

 * [eject USB stick, and put it someplace else]
 * (about 5 seconds later) "What?!"
 * "This is how we did things back then!"
-* "It's easy, it's familiar and it works most of the time."
+* "It's easy, it's familiar and it works!
+Well, most of the time."
 * "Come on, can I get some love for USB sticks?"
 * "No no!
 Let's be serious for a minute."
 * "Can I please see a show of hands: who has used a USB stick at least once in the past year?"